BookingSync/bookingsync-api-docs/content/reference/authorization.md

 The BookingSync API uses [OAuth 2.0](http://oauth.net/2/) for authorization.

-OAuth2 is a protocol that lets external apps request authorization to private details in a user’s GitHub account without getting their password.
+OAuth2 is a protocol that lets external apps request authorization to private details in a user’s BookingSync account without getting their password.

 All applications that want to use the API
 [must be registered on the BookinSync website](/reference/requirements/).